hbustamante8/School_District_Analysis/README.md

                                      % Overall Passing: 62.86%       % Overall Passing: 62.78% (Decrease)

-  * Scores by school size
+  * Scores by school size:

        Replacing the ninth graders scores had no effect on the scores based on schools grouped into sizes.

-  * Scores by school type
+  * Scores by school type:

       There was no effect on the scores based on schools grouped into district or charter types.